SnoringCatGames/surfacer/README.md

 ## Tests

-_NOTE: Sadly, the tests are not set up to automatically run on presubmit, so some of the tests are severely out-of-date and broken._
+_**NOTE**: Sadly, the tests are not set up to automatically run on presubmit, so some of the tests are severely out-of-date and broken._

 Surfacer uses the [Gut tool](https://github.com/bitwes/Gut) for writing and running unit tests.

-For convenience, the Gut tool is checked in the with rest of the Surfacer framework.

 ## Licenses